 - Chess tables to play chess.

-- Plastic party rental tables that either fold or stand.
+- Plastic table and party chair rental that either fold or stand.

-- Tables crafted in rectangular, square, rounded, semi-circular or oval design.
+- Tables crafted in a rectangular, square, rounded, semi-circular, or oval design.

 - Huge conference room tables for office use.